seanox/aspect-js/manual/en/composite.md

 JavaScript is not inserted as an element, but executed directly with the eval method.
-Since this uses a custom namespace and not the global namespace, global variables must be deliberately created in the global namespace, for which the window object or the namespace object should be used.
+Since this uses a custom namespace and not the global namespace, global variables must be deliberately created in the global namespace, for which the window or Namespace API should be used.

 ```javascript
 Namespace.create("login", {